Alex Killorn scores in OT, Lightning beat Stars 5-4 - NewsBreak

 Ian Cole gave Tampa Bay a 4-3 advantage 3:55 into the third on his first goal in 52 games.

-Tampa Bay also got goals from Ross Colton, Nick Paul and Stamkos.
+Tampa Bay also got goals from Ross Colton and Nick Paul.
 Brian Elliott made 28 saves.

 Robertson (nine goals, 18 points) and Roope Hintz (nine assists, 13 points) both have nine-game points streaks.
 Pavelski has three goals and seven points in his last three games.